sofielloyd/VisualAnalytics_2022/Transfer_learning_CNN_classification/README.md

 - The code will provide a basic outline of a classification pipeline using transfer learning which can be adapted and modified for future tasks.

 ## Methods
+*This section may contain the same as in the "Goals and outcome of the assignment" section?
+Maybe I should delete that section and re-write it into this section?*

 ## Usage